Try the No Spend Challenge

 5. Make sure you know what you already have

 This is particularly important when it comes to clothes.
-Before you embark on a ‘no new stuff’ challenge, go through your wardrobe, wash anything that needs washing, iron things that need ironing and put your clothes in order.
+Before you embark on a no spend challenge, go through your wardrobe, wash anything that needs washing, iron things that need ironing and put your clothes in order.
 If there are any items that are ill-fitting but otherwise fine, book them in to be altered, and if you have a dropping seam or a loose zip, you can patch these up yourself with the help of an online sewing course.

 6. Unsubscribe!